VoIP phones provide countless benefits over landlines, including advanced call management features, HD voice quality, more affordable pricing.

 These hardware phones provide VoIP functionality separate from your computing device.

-- Desktop Phones: The most standard type of business VoIP phone, desktop phones look and work just like regular wired phones.
+- Desktop Phones: Desktop phones are the most standard type of a VoIP phone that look and work just like regular wired phones.
 These plug directly into your router or switch via Ethernet cable and come with the basic hardware features you expect from a phone.

-- Wireless VoIP Phones: Wireless VoIP phones are just like desktop ones, except wireless VoIP phones connect to your router via WiFi, instead of through an Ethernet cable.
+- Wireless VoIP Phones: Wireless VoIP phones are just like desktop ones, except they connect to your router via WiFi, instead of an Ethernet cable.
 With a wireless phone, you can walk around your workplace freely, placing your phone’s handset within range of WiFi coverage.

 - USB Phones: USB phones plug directly into your device’s USB port to enable phone use.
 Usually, people connect a USB phone to their device running a softphone application.